BassamTar99/StockPrediction/README.md

 ---

+## 📚 Additional Folders

+- `/Model_Development/`
+  Contains the original Jupyter notebooks used to build and test the models before integrating them into the Streamlit app.
+  ⚡ Note: The retrainable model used inside the Streamlit app is a lighter and faster version for demo purposes.
+  The fully automated retrainable version is included here for reference but was too heavy for real-time deployment.

+- `/Presentation/`
+  Contains the PowerPoint slides used to present and explain the system architecture, models, and demo.

+---

 ## 📢 Notes

 - The retrainable model takes longer because it retrains a new model for each stock ticker.